Your Guide to the Best Smooth Hummus You Can Make or Eat.

 The liquid.
 Use chickpea cooking (or canned) liquid for added body and flavor, or water.
 Either should be cold, and add it sparingly so your hummus is thick enough to make a well in the center with the back of a spoon.

 The olive oil.
-Extra-virgin (mine is from Lebanon and I adore it).
+Extra-virgin.
 Your best finishing oil thanks you for finally employing it here.
-Over top, not in the mix.
+Drizzle over top, not in the mix.

 A hit of sumac makes a gorgeous presentation.
 Or top with lamb kwarma.
 Or red bell pepper that’s been sautéed briefly over high heat, with a hit of harissa or cayenne.
 I like to reverse roles and spoon my hummus atop a bowl of tabbouleh.
 It’s very happy there.